top of page

 Mountain caracara on the trail to Laguna Capri

-Roots Patagonia: After my hike, I had lunch at Roots Patagonia which is located near the Laguna Capri trailhead.
+Roots Patagonia: After the hike, I had an early dinner at Roots Patagonia which was located near the trailhead.
 A burger and fries was the perfect post-hike meal!

 Lunch (burger and fries) at Roots Patagonia in El Chaltén in Los Glaciares National Park in Argentinian Patagonia